 Interdisciplinary Research Training Group 1540, funded by the German Research Foundation (DFG).

-The International Research Training Group 1540 „Baltic Borderlands: Shifting Boundaries of Mind and Culture in the Borderlands of the Baltic Sea Region”, a cooperation between Lund, Tartu and Greifswald, will investigate cultural implications of border change within the entire Baltic Sea Region (B.S.R.) from the 15th century until the present.
+The interdisciplinary International Research Training Group (IRTG) “Baltic Borderlands: Shifting Boundaries of Mind and Culture in the Borderlands of the Baltic Sea Region”, a collaborative programme between Lund, Tartu and Greifswald, advances the investigation of the cultural and mental implications of border change within the entire Baltic Sea Region (B.S.R.).
+The

 Dr. Alexander Drost